keenlabs/Keen-Docs/source/data-analysis/list.rst

 List of Unique Properties
 =========================

 This feature returns a list of property values from one property of an event collection.
-Only target_property values are returned (all duplicates are removed).
+Only unique property values are returned; all duplicates are removed.

 Some example uses of this feature: